-Line 5 - Obtain the applicable percentage to enter on line 5 from the COC issued for this qualified site.
+Line 5 - Obtain the applicable percentage from the COC issued for this qualified site.

 Line 6 - New York S corporations: Transfer this amount to Form CT-34-SH and provide your shareholders with their pro rata share of line 6.
 The shareholder will enter that amount on Form IT-611.1.